wp-plugins/wordfence/readme.txt

 = 1.3.3 =
 * Made real-time server polling more efficient.
 * Entering your API key now automatically starts your first scan.
 Was causing some confusion.
-* Link to forums added for free customer support.

 = 1.3.2 =
 * Reduced the number of database connections that Wordfence Security makes to one.